Skip to main content

 • Delivery is timed with station arrival

-And in most cases, the delivery person does reach on time.
+And in most cases, the delivery person still reaches on time.
+Which makes the issue more specific.

 If: